FairCrypto/faircrypto.github.io/docs/x1/developer/become-a-validator.md

 ::: info Requirements

-- Minimum state requirement: 100,000 XN
+- Minimum stake requirement: 100,000 XN
 - Maximum stake: 15x the minimum state amount
 - Earn staking rewards and a 15% fee on delegator's rewards
 - Minimum hardware requirements: AWS T2.large EC2 (or equivalent) and at least